Recurring Payments

 Saferpay terminal number (TerminalId parameter) and Saferpay customer number (CustomerId parameter).

-valid acceptance agreement for credit cards or other payment methods, that support recurring payments.
+valid acceptance agreement for credit cards or other payment methods, .

 American Express